-I’ve been a baseball fan since I was a kid growing up in Albuquerque in the ‘60’s and ‘70’s where the home team was the Dukes, the triple-A club team for the now hated Dodgers.Having lived in San Francisco for the better part of 30 years I’m a long-time Giants fan which explains the previous Dodgers remark (more on that some other time).
-But what struck me even as a kid way back then was that baseball seemed to be the perfect game; that teams had to face the opposing pitcher and score with exactly 27 attempts to do just that.
+I’ve been a baseball fan since I was a kid growing up in Albuquerque in the ‘60’s and ‘70’s, where the home team at the time was the Dukes, a triple-A club team for the now hated Dodgers.Having lived in San Francisco for the better part of 30 years, I’m a long-time Giants fan which explains the previous Dodgers remark (more on that some other time).
+What struck me even as a kid way back then was that baseball seemed to be the perfect game; that teams had to face the opposing pitcher with 27 attempts to score.
 Even with the introduction of the designated hitter or the infield fly rule, or something as completely lame as the commissioner ending an all-star game in a tie, nothing can really change the game.
-I could go on but my point is that no matter what the proverbial “they” have tried to do to baseball, they can’t wreck the game.
+I could go on, but my point is that no matter what the proverbial “they” have tried to do to baseball, they can’t wreck the game.

-Brown spice, toast, and smoke notes predominated.
+Oak: brown spice, toast, and smoke notes.

 Favorites of the flight: 2008 Felsina “Berardenga,” 2008 Fontodi Riserva “Vigna del Sorbo,” and the 2007 Monteraponi Riserva “Baron Ugo.”

-The wines were definitely not as floral as Chianti Classico and also a lack of the chalky minerality that was the key note of Chianti Classico.
-In its place much more pronounced dark earth, mushroom, turned soil and decaying wood.
+Non fruit and earth: the wines were definitely not as floral as Chianti Classico; also a lack of the chalky minerality that was the key note of Chianti Classico.
+In its place, much more pronounced dark earth, mushroom, turned soil, and decaying wood.

-In the end what also separated the flight of Vino Nobile from the Chiantis the day before was winemaking.
+In the end, what also separated the flight of Vino Nobile from the Chiantis the day before was winemaking.
 More than a few of the wines displayed a quality that we shall politely call “rustic.”

-Ripe but tart red fruits with pronounced black fruit character in some of the riper wines.
+Fruit: red fruits with pronounced black fruit character in some of the riper wines.

-Favorite wines: 2007 Camigliano, 2007 Capanne Ricci, 2007 La Lecciaia and the 2007 Sassodisole
+Favorite wines: 2007 Camigliano, 2007 Capanne Ricci, 2007 La Lecciaia, and the 2007 Sassodisole.

 Back to baseball.
 What struck me at the end of three days was how the character of Sangiovese is basically unstoppable.
-That you can throw the high alcohol, the stewed-pruney fruits, the Vicks VapoRub, the lumber mill, and that splash of Mrs. Butterworth's maple syrup at it but nothing seems to stop Sangiovese grape from being its brilliant self.
+That you can throw the high alcohol, the stewed-pruney fruits, the Vicks VapoRub, the lumber mill, and that odd splash of Mrs. Butterworth's maple syrup at it, but nothing seems to stop Sangiovese grape from being its brilliant self.
 And that’s a remarkable and wonderful thing.
 Nine innings?
 Not a problem.
 It can easily go the distance and beyond.
 Play ball!